Keri (Kathryn) Sills-Payne

-I developed a strong relational-Gestalt framework by training intensively at the Relational Center in Los Angeles.
-I also trained in the Lovaas model of behavioral intervention, the social communication, emotional regulation, and transactional support (SCERTS) model, and Greenspan's floortime approach for autism.
+I developed a strong relational-Gestalt framework by training intensively for three years at the Relational Center in Los Angeles.
+I am certified in Brainspotting, a somatic, brain-body approach derived from EMDR techniques and used for trauma recovery and central nervous system regulation.
 In 2018, Daniel Franklin, PhD, acknowledged my support and intellectual contributions to his book Helping Your Child with Language-Based Learning Disabilities, published during my time as a director at Franklin Educational Services.

 Many people fear meeting with a therapist for the first time.
 Will it be too intense?
 Will they "get" what I'm going through?
 So they put off that first appointment because it can feel scary to take a chance on someone they’ve never met.
 I get it.

 I have trained intensively in several different approaches of therapy and over the years I have thrown out every technique and theory that has not proven to make a significant difference for my clients.
-In my experience, one approach has proven to really work: relational-Gestalt therapy.
+In my experience, a dual approach has proven to really work: Brainspotting and relational-Gestalt therapy.